-- Which model was the first to come with an “ignition” key?
+- Which Mac model was the first to use 72-pin SIMM memory chips?

-I would also like to provide links to good Web sites that promote older Mac use and help.
-Here are a few to get started; if you know of a good site please e-mail me at firstname.lastname@example.org and I’ll post it in a future column.
+The Legacy Corner would also like to provide links to interesting Web sites that promote older Mac use and help.
+If you know of a good site please let me know and I’ll post it in a future column.

 Also in This Series